David Hyde Pierce: 2017–present

 In 2017, he returned to television in the limited docudrama series about LGBT rights, When We Rise, as Dr. Jones.
 He also appeared as himself with Julie Andrews in Julie's Greenroom on Netflix.
 Pierce co-starred with Bette Midler in the Broadway revival of Hello, Dolly!.
 The musical opened on April 20, 2017, at the Shubert Theatre.
 The show was a critical and box office hit.
 Pierce received a Tony Award nomination for Best Actor in a Musical for his performance at the 71st Tony Awards, as well as Drama League Award nominations for Hello, Dolly! and A Life.

 In 2020, Pierce replaced Tom Hollander as Paul Cushing Child in the biographical series Julia which premiered on HBO Max in March 2022.
 The cast includes Sarah Lancashire, Bebe Neuwirth, and Isabella Rossellini.
-In October 2021 he starred as Walter Vale in the musical The Visitor at The Public Theatre.
+In October 2021 he starred as Walter Vale in the musical The Visitor at The Public Theater.
 The project is based on the 2007 film of the same name written by Tom McCarthy.
 In late 2022, it was revealed that Pierce had declined to return as Niles Crane in the 2023 revival of Frasier, saying he didn't think there was much left for Niles to do.

 Pierce starred in the final musical from Stephen Sondheim entitled Here We Are (2023) which was performed at The Shed in New York City.
 Pierce acted alongside Bobby Cannavale, Amber Gray, Rachel Bay Jones, Denis O'Hare, and Steven Pasquale.
 The production involves a book by David Ives and was directed by Joe Mantello.
 It is based on the Luis Buñuel films The Discreet Charm of the Bourgeoisie (1972) and The Exterminating Angel (1962).

 In 2024, it was announced that Pierce would star as the Major General and W. S. Gilbert in the Roundabout Theatre Company's revival of Gilbert and Sullivan's The Pirates of Penzance titled Pirates!
-The Penzance Musical starting in April 2025.
-Pierce would star opposite Ramin Karimloo as the Pirate King.
-The revival is reportedly a reimagining set in New Orleans, "sizzling with Caribbean rhythms and French Quarter flair."
+The Penzance Musical starting in April 2025, opposite Ramin Karimloo as the Pirate King.
+The revival was a reimagining set in New Orleans, "sizzling with Caribbean rhythms and French Quarter flair."

+Pierce will star in and co-produce a new show on NBC.
+Macro Pennette will pen the pilot.
+News of this new show was announced in September 2026.